patrickward/padd/README.md

 ### SVGs are Inlined

-PADD inlines SVG files for better performance and styling flexibility.
+PADD inlines SVG files for better performance and styling.
 When you reference an SVG file in your markdown using markdown syntax, PADD will embed the SVG content directly into the HTML output instead of linking to it as an external file.
 This allows for easier customization with CSS and ensures that the SVG scales properly with your layout.